In North Dakota there are a variety of assistance programs to help qualified North Dakotans meet their basic needs.

-The Senior Community Service Employment Program (SCSEP) is a special program for unemployed low income persons age 55 or older who have poor employment prospects.
-SCSEP participants get annual physical examinations, personal and job-related counseling, and job training when needed.
+The Senior Community Service Employment Program (SCSEP) is a special program for unemployed low income persons age 55 or older who have barriers to employment.
+SCSEP participants receive paid on-the-job training, annual physical examinations and job-related counseling when needed.

 The purpose of the SCSEP program is to: